bbolli/tumblr-utils/tumblr_backup.md

 In XML backup mode, the original XML source returned by the Tumblr API is saved under the `xml/` folder in addition to the HTML format.

+Automatic archive mode `-a` is designed to be used from an hourly cron script.
+It normally makes an incremental backup except if the current hour is the one given as argument.
+In this case, `tumblr_backup` will make a full backup including the theme and the XML posts.
+An example invocation is `tumblr_backup.py -qa4` to do a full backup at 4 in the morning.
+This option obviates the need for shell script logic to determine what to backup.

 In Blosxom format mode, the posts generated are saved in a format suitable for re-publishing in [Blosxom](http://www.blosxom.com) with the [Meta